-Within the Master Programme in Business and Management and the Master Programme in Accounting and Financial Management the third semester is elective, which means that you can to do an Internship at a company or organisation.
+Within the Master's Programme in Business and Management and the Master's Programme in Accounting and Financial Management the third semester is elective, which means that you can to do an Internship at a company or organisation.

 The internship period is 20 weeks, and should correspond to the autumn semester.
 This is due to insurance reasons, you will be covered by an insurance from Kammarkollegiet.
 This insurance covers two weeks before the course starts and two weeks after the course ends.
 This is the time span you have to follow.
 Any time outside this cannot be part of the internship agreement with the University.

-- 21 June - Students who have sent in their Internship application no later than the 25 May will receive a letter of admission and students who fulfill the entry requirements no later than the 20 June will also receive a notification from the Department of Business Studies that they have been registered to the Internship course.
+- Students who have sent in their Internship application no later than the 22 May and fulfil the entry requirements no later than 20 June will receive a notification from the Department of Business Studies that they have been registered to the Internship course.

-- To be announced - Approximately ten weeks into your Internship course we will have an Internship day at the Department, focusing on the written report you are expected to write and hand in at the end of the course.
+- During the month of October there will be an Internship day at the Department, focusing on the written report you are expected to write and hand in at the end of the course.

-You need to be a Master student at the Business Department at Uppsala University and have finished 30 credits in order to fulfill the requirements for the Internship course.
+You need to be a Master's student at the Business Department at Uppsala University and have finished 30 credits in order to fulfil the requirements for the Internship course.
 If you apply for exchange studies abroad and accept such a position, you cannot apply for the Internship course.

 At the hosting organisation a local supervisor is appointed responsible for introducing, instructing, following up and supporting the student during the Internship period.